mathieu-benoit/hello-humanitec/docs/common.md

 As Platform Admin, in Humanitec.

-Customize the name of the Kubernetes `Namespace` for all our Apps in Production Environment ([reference](https://docs.humanitec.com/guides/orchestrate-infrastructure/define-namespaces)).
+Customize the name of the Kubernetes `Namespace` for all our Apps in Production Environment Type ([reference](https://docs.humanitec.com/guides/orchestrate-infrastructure/define-namespaces)).
 One per App/Env.
 We are also adding the label to enforce [Pod Security Standards `restricted`](https://kubernetes.io/docs/concepts/security/pod-security-standards/):
 ```bash
 cat <<EOF > custom-namespace.yaml
 apiVersion: core.api.humanitec.io/v1